 In March 1782 he took the Fury 14 out to the Leeward Islands, and on 30 April was posted captain.
 In August he joined the Champion 24, serving in the Leeward Islands and at Jamaica for over a year.

-After remaining unemployed throughout the initial years of the peace Wells commissioned the new Iris 32 in June 1790 during the Nookta Sound dispute, before paying her off later that year.
+After remaining unemployed throughout the initial years of the peace Wells commissioned the new Iris 32 in June 1790 during the Spanish Armament, before paying her off later that year.

 In April 1793 he recomissioned the Concorde 36 for service in the Channel prior to joining the eighteen-pounder Melampus 36 in early 1794 following the incapacitation of Captain Isaac Coffin.
 On 23 April he was present with Commodore Sir John Borlase Warren’s frigate squadron which fell in with the French Engageante 36, Résolue 36, Pomone 44 and Babet 20 off the Channel Islands, the Concorde unsuccessfully chasing the Résolue and Engageante and being described as slow in doing so.